mahdi-shafiei/STAT-4830/section/2/notes.md

 Notice:
 - Q's columns are orthogonal (perpendicular) and normalized (length 1)
-- R captures how to combine these new directions to get our original features
+- R captures how to combine these new directions to get our original ones
-- Together QR spans the same space as X, but with better numerical properties
+- Together they give us X = QR, but with Q's columns being perfectly perpendicular

 ### Solving with QR